dannisonarias/Ecommerce-Website-design/README.md

 Additional description about the project and its features.

+- The Home page is the main page (search page), with a link to the results page by clicking the search button
+- the search results page, where the results that the user input will be displayed.

+- There's a mobile version up to 768px
+- There's a tablet & desktop version from 1024px+

 Project anchor tags (links) are only simulations of what could be or would be a functional A tag (they are not meant to redirect only simulate.).

 Project was designed for screens of 320px width and above.